suffolklibraries/lgc/content/collections/events/jubilee-timeline-of-a-queen.md

     content:
       -
         type: text
-        text: 'Alongside local artists and family art group Rock Paper Scissors, create a piece of work inspired by a personal memory or local history from one of the decades from the 1950s to now. '
+        text: 'Create work with artists at Christchurch Mansion on Thursday 2nd June! ' -
+    type: paragraph
+    content:
       -
+        type: text
+        text: 'Alongside local artists and family art group Rock Paper Scissors, create a piece of work inspired by a personal memory or local history from one of the decades from the 1950s to now.Bring copies of photographs that might inspire you, or come and speak to our historians, see inspiring pictures and collections from Ipswich Museum.'
+  -
     type: paragraph
     content:
       -
         type: text
-        text: 'Bring copies of photographs that might inspire you, or come and speak to our historians, see inspiring pictures and collections from Ipswich Museum.'
+        text: 'Our inspiration and theme will change during the day, so if you have a decade you are particularly interested in, maybe its the year your family moved to Suffolk, or the year you were born, or a building you love in Ipswich was built, come down for that one, otherwise come whenever you like and stay as long as you like!'
   -
     type: heading
     attrs: